lyandy/AC4AJTool/README.md

 # AC4AJTool
 Export Json Serialization Model

-Before you run, you nend pod install first.
+Before you run, you need pod install first.

 This verson is 1.0.